 This classic Spanish garlic shrimp recipe for gambas al ajillo makes one of the most popular Spanish tapas dishes on the menu at tapas bars in Spain and around the world.

 It’s one of our favourites.
-It’s also one of the easiest tapas dishes to make at home, as long as you don’t over-cook the shrimps – or prawns.
+It’s also one of the easiest tapas dishes to make at home, as long as you don’t over-cook the shrimps or prawns if you’re prefer.

 Serve it with the Spanish meatballs called albondigas, these chorizo and potato croquettes or croquetas de patata y chorizo, and chorizo in red wine or chorizo al vino tinto, one of our favourite recipes with chorizo.